An exponentially-growing family of universal quantum circuits: Results -- exponential architectures

 \subsection{Training}

-In this section, the training performance of these 4 architectures on a simple dataset is compared.
+In this section, the training performance of these four architectures on a simple dataset is compared.
 Each architecture is trained to reproduce a one-dimensional top-hat function.
-Fig.~\ref{fig4:tophat} shows the ground truth as well as the fitting performances of these architectures, and Fig.~\ref{fig3:losses} shows their training performance.
+Fig.~\ref{fig4:tophat} shows the ground truth, as well as the fitting performances of these architectures, and Fig.~\ref{fig3:losses}, shows their training performance.
 It is clear that the parallel exponential architecture fits a closer function to the ground truth, and in contrast, the sequential exponential architecture has the worst performance of all models.
-Furthermore, the Fourier decompositions of the models in Fig.~\ref{fig6:decomposition} show that exactly 2 Fourier terms are accessed by the linear architectures and 4 by the exponential ones.
+Furthermore, the Fourier decompositions of the models in Fig.~\ref{fig6:decomposition} show that exactly two Fourier terms are accessed by the linear architectures and four by the exponential ones.
 Additionally, Fig.~\ref{fig5:qpu} demonstrates the performance of the parallel exponential architecture on a trapped ion quantum processor.
 The IonQ implements a high-fidelity gate-based quantum processing unit through a process known as laser pumping trapped-ions explained in~\cite{ionq-paper}.
 The hardware was shown to be one of the most accurate in recent benchmarking tests~\cite{benchmarkingQMW}.
-We specifically used the hardware introduced in~\cite{11qubit-ionq} with a single-qubit fidelity of $0.997$ and a 2-qubit fidelity of $0.9725$.
-The code implementation was done through Amazon Web Services (AWS) Braket, and the process of the forward pass for 100 data points took 4 hours and 11 minutes, due to the delays and queuing times.
-It can be observed that the low number of shots is the dominant source of noise here and higher shot counts could yield a smoother curve that is closer to the simulator.
+We specifically used the hardware introduced in~\cite{11qubit-ionq} with a single-qubit fidelity of $0.997$ and a two-qubit fidelity of $0.9725$.
+The code implementation was done through Amazon Web Services (AWS) Braket, and the process of the forward pass for 100 data points took four hours and 11 minutes due to the delays and queuing times.
+It can be observed that the low number of shots is the dominant source of noise here, and higher shot counts could yield a smoother curve that is closer to the simulator.
+It is noteworthy that even though the superconductor-based QPUs were not tested here, they are expected to produce a similar result if they match the single- and two-qubit gate fidelity rates.